Human digestive system: Gallbladder

 The gallbladder is a hollow part of the biliary tract that sits just beneath the liver, with the gallbladder body resting in a small depression.
 It is a small organ where the bile produced by the liver is stored, before being released into the small intestine.
 Bile flows from the liver through the bile ducts and into the gall bladder for storage.
-The bile is released in response to cholecystokinin (CCK) a peptide hormone released from the duodenum.
+The bile is released in response to cholecystokinin (CCK), a peptide hormone released from the duodenum.
 The production of CCK (by endocrine cells of the duodenum) is stimulated by the presence of fat in the duodenum.

 It is divided into three sections, a fundus, body and neck.
 The neck tapers and connects to the biliary tract via the cystic duct, which then joins the common hepatic duct to form the common bile duct.
 At this junction is a mucosal fold called Hartmann's pouch, where gallstones commonly get stuck.
 The muscular layer of the body is of smooth muscle tissue that helps the gallbladder contract, so that it can discharge its bile into the bile duct.
 The gallbladder needs to store bile in a natural, semi-liquid form at all times.
 Hydrogen ions secreted from the inner lining of the gallbladder keep the bile acidic enough to prevent hardening.
 To dilute the bile, water and electrolytes from the digestion system are added.
 Also, salts attach themselves to cholesterol molecules in the bile to keep them from crystallising.
-If there is too much cholesterol or bilirubin in the bile, or if the gallbladder doesn't empty properly the systems can fail.
+If there is too much cholesterol or bilirubin in the bile, or if the gallbladder does not empty properly the systems can fail.
 This is how gallstones form when a small piece of calcium gets coated with either cholesterol or bilirubin and the bile crystallises and forms a gallstone.
 The main purpose of the gallbladder is to store and release bile, or gall.
 Bile is released into the small intestine in order to help in the digestion of fats by breaking down larger molecules into smaller ones.
 After the fat is absorbed, the bile is also absorbed and transported back to the liver for reuse.